Kenya Photography Tour | Chris Bray Photography

 [CLOSE]

-We'll check out this morning, and head off on a short safari drive using the lodge's vehicles, ending at the local airstrip, where we've chartered a plane to whisk us on a very scenic flight from Amboseli to the legendary Maasai Mara!
-Our drivers will be there to meet us again when we land, and they'll take us to the nearby 'Mara Ngenche Safari Camp' - our luxurious home for the next three unforgettable nights (see their website!).
-In a spectacular location in the heart of the Maasai Mara lies this small, intimate, luxurious and elegant camp.
-It really is an amazingly special place.
-Well hidden in the beautiful greenery of riverine forest, each spacious tent is equipped with its own private plunge pool and offers panoramic views over the confluence of the Mara and Talek Rivers, a section that is always busy with hippos and crocodiles.
-After lunch, we won't be able to contain our excitement anymore and before you know it we'll be back in our favourite land cruisers and out on safari in this next famous park.
+Our drivers will meet us when we land, and take us to a spectacular riverside location in the heart of the Maasai Mara, where there's a small, intimate, luxurious and elegant camp 'Mara Ngenche Safari Camp' - our luxurious home for the next three unforgettable nights (see their website!).
+It really is an amazingly special place - each spacious glamping 'tent' (with 4-poster beds, double vanity basins and even a bath) is fronted with its own private plunge pool with panoramic views over the confluence of the Mara and Talek Rivers, a section that is always busy with hippos and crocodiles.
+After a gourmet lunch, we won't be able to contain our excitement anymore and before you know it we'll be back in our favourite land cruisers exploring this next famous park until sundown.

 [CLOSE]